-Administered by: Bureau of Domestic and Sexual Violence Prevention in cooperation with several other groups.
+Administered by: Bureau of Domestic and Sexual Violence Intervention in cooperation with several other groups.

 - reduce the extremely high incidence of sexual assault of women with disabilities,